Synonyms: BACE inhibitor, LY3314814

 U.S. FDA Status: Alzheimer's Disease (Phase 2/3)

 In December 2012, AstraZeneca started a Phase 1 study that evaluated the safety and pharmacological effects of single doses of oral AZD3293 in 72 healthy volunteers.
 Doses ranged from 1–1,000 mg.
 In 2013 and 2014, six additional Phase 1 studies in the United States and Japan further evaluated safety, tolerability, metabolism, and potential drug interactions of single and multiple ascending doses of a tablet and an oral formulation in both elderly volunteers and Alzheimer's patients.
 Effects on biomarkers in plasma and CSF were also measured.
 The results have not yet been published in peer-reviewed journals, but the company has reported at scientific conferences that the inhibitor appeared safe and strongly reduced CSF Aβ levels (see Mar 2014 news story).

-In September 2014, AstraZeneca and Eli Lilly announced that they would jointly develop AZD3293, with AstraZeneca handling manufacturing and Eli Lilly running clinical trials (see company press release).
+In September 2014, AstraZeneca and Eli Lilly announced that they would jointly develop AZD3293, with AstraZeneca handling manufacturing and Eli Lilly leading clinical trials (see company press release).